prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/editor-window/index.en.md

 and regions by dragging them onto the canvas.
 You'll find more information on regions in the [Working With Regions](../../../editing-sessions/working-with-regions/) chapter.
+- _Clips_ lists reusable audio and MIDI clips that can be drag-and-dropped either to the timeline or to the grid of clips on the _Cue_ page.
+- _Arrangement_ lists all available user-defined arrangement sections (like verse, chorus, bridge etc.) and allows quickly copy-pasting them.
 - _Snapshots_ are versions of the same session saved at particular moments in time, they are discussed in the [Saving a Snapshot](../../../saving-sessions/saving-a-snapshot/) chapter.